Gurobi/gurobipy-pandas/docs/source/walkthrough.rst

                 (5, 2)],
                names=['item', 'knapsack'])

 From an index, :code:`gurobipy_pandas` provides an accessor API to create variables.
-We first create a gurobipy Model, then call the index accessor :code:`.grb.pd_add_vars` to create a Gurobi variable for every entry in the index.
+We first create a gurobipy Model, then call the index accessor :code:`.gppd.add_vars` to create a Gurobi variable for every entry in the index.
 The result is a Pandas series containing Gurobi variables.

 .. doctest:: [knapsack]

     >>> m = gp.Model()
     >>> x = (
     ...     pd.MultiIndex.from_product([items, knapsacks])
-    ...     .grb.pd_add_vars(m, name='x', vtype=gp.GRB.BINARY)
+    ...     .gppd.add_vars(m, name='x', vtype=GRB.BINARY)
     ... )
     >>> m.update()
     >>> x